-- A. Encourage long term business investments that generate net fiscal benefits to the town, protect environmental quality, and provide increase to net personal income. - B. Support incentives to those businesses of all sizes which demonstrate a commitment to protecting the environment and enhancing the town's quality of life. - C. Promote economic opportunity for all residents, including unemployed, underemployed, and special needs populations. - D. Encourage diversified economic development to achieve and maintain a balanced tax base. - E. Support agriculture, forestry, manufacturing, tourism, and related support services as strong components of the local economy. - F. Support the further development of an ecological tourism (ecotourism) industry in the town and region to build environmental and cultural awareness, and benefit the local economy. - G. Support the further development of an agricultural tourism (agri-tourism) industry in the town and region to build awareness of the importance of agriculture, an understanding of operations, and benefit the local economy. - H. Support the increase of businesses that serve the aging and retirement population. - I. Encourage the growth of business clusters based on similar or complementary industries.
+- A. Encourage long term business investments that generate net fiscal benefits to the town, protect environmental quality, and provide increase to net personal income. - B. Support incentives to those businesses of all sizes which demonstrate a commitment to protecting the environment and enhancing the town's quality of life. - C. Promote economic opportunity for all residents, including unemployed, underemployed, and special needs populations. - D. Encourage diversified economic development to achieve and maintain a balanced tax base. - E. Support agriculture, forestry, manufacturing, tourism, and related support services as strong components of the local economy. - F. Support the further development of an ecological tourism (ecotourism) industry in the town and region to build environmental and cultural awareness, and benefit the local economy. - G. Support the further development of an agricultural tourism (agri-tourism) industry in the town and region to build awareness of the importance of agriculture, an understanding of operations, and benefit the local economy. - H. Support the increase of businesses that serve the ageing and retirement population. - I. Encourage the growth of business clusters based on similar or complementary industries. - J. Promote business retention, expansion, and recruitment efforts that are consistent with the town's comprehensive plan.

-- J. Promote business retention, expansion, and recruitment efforts that are consistent with the town's comprehensive plan. - K. Support existing businesses by establishing public-private partnerships. - L. Support the pursuit of local, state and federal funding and assistance that will help local businesses become more competitive. - M. Distinguish and promote features unique to the town in order to compete and complement the region.
+- K. Support the pursuit of local, state and federal funding and assistance that will help local businesses become more competitive. - L. Distinguish and promote features unique to the town in order to compete and complement the region. - M. Encourage and support home-base businesses.

-Goal 3: Help provide sufficient commercial and industrial lands adjacent to public facilities and transportation services that are cost effective and environmentally compatible.
+Goal 3: Help provide sufficient commercial and industrial land adjacent to public facilities and transportation services that are cost effective and environmentally compatible.

-- A. Encourage appropriate re-use and development of older buildings. - B. Plan for areas of industrial and commercial use that will be accessible from roadways of arterial class or higher, potentially served with utilities, and free of major environmental constraints. - C. Encourage infrastructure development and services necessary to serve new development.
+- A. Encourage appropriate re-use and development of older buildings. - B. Plan for areas of industrial and commercial use that will be accessible from roadways of arterial class or higher, potentially served with utilities, and free of major environmental constraints. - C. Encourage infrastructure development and services necessary to serve new development; while influencing the new commercial and industry to locate in the village industrial parks.